 From staff reports

-Deacon Roy Aris B. Ballacillo, 31, was born Oct.
-2, 1985, and grew up in the province of Abra, in the northwest Philippines.
+Deacon Roy Aris B. Ballacillo, 31, was born in October 1985 and grew up in the province of Abra, in the northwest Philippines.
 He attended Holy Cross School in Lagangilang, Abra, and entered St. Joseph Seminary High School, Bangued, Abra, at age 12.

 Deacon Ballacillo has spent the last four years at St. Mary’s Seminary and University, Baltimore, earning a master’s degree in theology and master’s degree in divinity.

-Deacon Thomas John Barry, Jr., 41, was born July 7, 1975, in Long Branch and grew up in Hazlet.
+Deacon Thomas John Barry, Jr., 41, was born in July 1975 in Long Branch and grew up in Hazlet.
 He attended Lillian Drive and Union Ave.
 Middle School, and Raritan High School, both in Hazlet.

 Upon graduation he attended Brookdale Community College, Lincroft, earning an associate’s degree in criminal justice in 1996.
 He went on to Rutgers College at Rutgers University, New Brunswick, receiving a bachelor’s degree in administration of justice in 1998.

 Deacon Barry entered Immaculate Conception Seminary at Seton Hall University, South Orange, in 2011, where he has pursued a master’s degree in systematic theology and master’s degree in divinity.